 A: I think so.
-I think liberals and conservatives, progressives and fundamentalists, believers and skeptics and atheists and people of all the world's religions may find it both informative and challenging.
-But also, I hope, helpful.
+I think liberals and conservatives, progressives and fundamentalists, believers and skeptics and atheists may find it both informative and challenging.
+But also, I i, helpful.

 I am intrigued by the portrait on your novel's cover.
 Is that supposed to be Jesus?
 And if so, where did you find it?

 I too was intrigued the moment I first saw it, and yes, it is supposed to be Jesus.
 It is a detail from cover art I first saw on a small paperback around 1978.

 I was immediately struck by it, thinking, "That probably comes closer to how Jesus looked than many of the Jesus portraits I've seen."

 I later copied the image as you see it here, cropping out everything but the facial features.
 I like it that way because it does not show how Jesus wore his hair, or how long his hair or beard were, or what kind of clothing he wore.

 Also, the fact that his face is in partial darkness suggests that although careful historical study may make Jesus appear more clearly to us, he will always be partly hidden in mystery.